jacobproffer/blog/content/gaming/runescape-20-years.md

 Around the time I achieved virtual level 120, the Wilderness Rework had been implemented into the game.
 The project effectively removed threats from the Wilderness, which meant I could crack safes at the Rogues' Castle without concern.
 I decided to push forward to 200 million experience points in Thieving, the maximum amount of points for any skill in the game.
 I wouldn't receive any reward for doing so but my position on the high scores would be permanent.
 It took a little longer than I had hoped, due to a Wilderness safe reset timer increase that randomly came with an update to the Wilderness.
 But overall, it was not a horrible endeavour.
 I ended up receiving the Thieving pet, Ralph, around 180 million experience.
 My position as of this writing is 9,239 for Thieving.

 ## Necromancy and the Future

+Currently, I've been focused on Necromancy, a new combat skill released in August 2023.
+Players can now summon the undead and perform various rituals for a variety of rewards.
+As with any skill, Necromancy was slow to level early on.
+But, now that I'm near level 90, the experience rate per hour has gone up greatly.
+My only annoyance with the skill has been weapon and armor upgrades every ten levels.
+Upgrades require tasks to be completed first, such as particular boss kills along with a certain number of normal monster kills.
+Afterwards, materials for the upgrades must be generated through rituals, which is expensive at higher levels.
+Yet outside of the upgrades, I have enjoyed the combat aspect of the skill.

+Along with the goal to reach level 99 Necromancy to re-obtain my max cape, I also want to reach 200 million Farming experience to finish off the skill within the next year.
+At the time of this writing, my Farming experience is around 160 million experience points.
+Although relatively close to my experience goal, I haven't been as active with Farming lately.
+I usually just have ten black dragons at the Player-Owned Farm, which is around 900,000 experience a week without any bonus experience.

+{{< image src="/images/20-year-cape.jpg" alt="" >}}